HSYAndone/HSYAndone/README.md

 ### Hi there 👋

+- 🤔 I’m looking for help with parallel computing and distributed system
+- - 📫 How to reach me: sduhe97@gmail.com

 <!--
 **HSYAndone/HSYAndone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.